-The New York Times lists the “36 questions to fall in love”.
-So, if you want to fall in love or simply to make your love even stronger, read and answer to these powerful questions…
+The New York Times listed the “36 questions to fall in love”.
+So, if you want to fall in love or simply to make your love even stronger, read and answer these unusual questions…

 ENGLISH DISCLOSURE: I’m from Switzerland (yes, chocolate!) so English isn’t my first language.
 Please forgive me for my mistakes 🙂

 ✓ Should I read this?
 You should read this if you’re looking to create a deep connection with someone.
 It could be for a romantic relationship, but also to grow a strong friendship.
 The answers to these questions will fascinate you!

 ✓ How is it going to help me?
 By asking and answering these questions, you will get to know this other person in a way you would never have expected… Also, you’re going to get to know yourself better and being more self-aware of who you are and of what you love in life and what is important to you, can definitely help you A LOT! 🙂

 The 36 questions to fall in love and to make your love stronger (printable version too)

 Do you want to hear more of my accent?!
 Discover all episodes here!! 🙂

 Imagine if you had a recipe for falling in love or making someone fall in love with you?